Grrtzm/esp32-c3-0.42-oled/README.md

 I want learning to be fun.
 I selected this device because of the all the things you can do with it.
 Low level things like blinking leds or reading the state of a switch are necessary to learn about embedded systems but are not very exciting.
 With this module you can do wireless things like communicating via 'Bluetooth Low Energy' (BLE) and Wi-Fi and combine it with an Android app, website, or communicate with it via a PC (Python) program.
 To further extend the possibilities with this device, you can put it on a [breadboard](/images/ESP32-c3-oled-breadboard-hc-sr04p_bb.png) and connect [sensors](/images/ESP32-c3-oled-breadboard-imu_bb.png) and [actuators](/images/ESP32-c3-oled-breadboard-servo_bb.png) to it.

+All (Micro)Python code in this repository, including the oled library is AI generated with some modifications by me.

 ## How to use this repository?
 First [install Thonny](/manual/Install_Thonny_[en].pdf).
 You need this to try out all the examples.
 When you get inspired, use the provided AI prompt.
 You're encouraged to use [Generative AI](/Generative_AI/readme.md) To-The-Max.
 Let it generate new code from the examples and explain the code (and the software you use) to you.